 When you want to reply and share that reply with all of your followers, you can begin your tweet with a “.”
 But, use this technique sparingly.
 Ask yourself if the @reply is indeed relevant to your entire follower base.
 Filling your followers newsfeeds with “@replies” which aren’t relevant are spam.

 3. Acknowledge to Retweets

 You’re getting retweeted.
 Congrats!
 That’s awesome.
 What you’re sharing is resonating with others.
-Users can retweet your tweet in one of two ways, the auto retweet or the manual retweet:
+Users can retweet your tweet in one of three ways:

 An auto retweet does not allow the user to make any comments or changes to your tweet.
 Your tweet is shared on their timeline as is with a small byline next to their name.
 The total number of these auto retweets appears beneath your tweet.

-Manual retweets require the user to copy and paste your retweet into a completely new tweet.
-These tweets include with the acronym “RT” followed by your “@username.”
-While manual retweets allows users to add their own personal thoughts to a retweet, you should keep in mind there’s been a lot of negative backlash towards them in the Twitter world.
+Manual retweets require the user to copy and paste your tweet into a completely new tweet.
+These tweets include the acronym “RT” followed by your “@username.”
+While manual retweets allow users to add their own personal thoughts to a retweet, should keep in mind there’s been a lot of negative backlash towards them in the Twitter world.
 Why?
-Many Twitter users feel the manual retweet steals their thunder.
+Because many Twitter users feel the manual retweet steals their thunder.

-Acknowledging the Manual Retweet - Unlike the auto retweet, when you favorite a manual retweet it will appear on the other user’s tweet, not your own.
-Additionally, you could send the user a thoughtful DM if you have something of value to share.
+Acknowledging the Manual Retweet – Unlike the auto retweet, when you favorite a manual retweet it will appear on the other user’s tweet, not your own.
+Additionally, you could reply to the tweet with a verbal thank you.
+Or, you could send the user a thoughtful DM if you have something of value to share.